GlassBox

 Download

-.. and here you find current versions of the required libraries for the visual effects:
+.. get the latest versions of the required libraries for the visual effects here::

 About

 GlassBox author Uli Preuss is a frontend developer and elearning designer living in the North of Germany.
+Please report all bugs, questions, suggestions or any other feedback to dev [at] glassbox-js [dot] com.
 GlassBox a non-profit-project - but you can hire me for other projects via: me [at] ulipreuss [dot] eu.